aml969/aml969.github.io/index.md

 ### About this project

-<p>For this portfolio, I wanted to create an engaging experience for the reader.
-Part of my job includes computer programming and I wanted to see if I could incorporate that into the creative writing process.
-The result ended up being a fairly barebones website, a minimal e-book, and a dummy scrollytelling site that I ended up scrapping but at least built a working framework for.
+<p>For this portfolio, which was created as a final submission for a creative writing course, I hoped to design a more engaging experience for the reader than simply reading a document.
+Part of my job includes computer programming and I wanted to see if I could incorporate some element of that into the creative writing process.
+The result ended up being a fairly barebones website, a minimal e-book, and a demo scrollytelling site that I ended up scrapping but at the very least have a working framework for.
 Creating a portfolio in this way would serve a few main purposes: as I mentioned, I think it creates a more engaging experience for the user; it has room to grow and would be easy to makde edits and/or build onto in the future; it allowed me to learn a new skill that would be somewhat relevant to my work, and it serves as a possible way for someone like me who wouldn’t ordinarily have the opportunity to have their writing published to self-publish at no cost.
 The result is two short stories that mix realism and absurdity to create... a peculiar reality.</p>

+---

+### About the author

+A semi-anonymous data scientist working in computational genomics and biomedical informatics research, she has decided to venture into the world of creative writing.
+She has also taken exactly one introductory sketch comedy class and now fancies herself a comedian, much to the annoyance of everyone else.
+You can follow her on [Science Twitter](https://twitter.com/AnastasiaMLucas) or [Irreverent Twitter](https://twitter.com/sadinspace) or check out her personal [GitHub Profile](https://github.com/anastasia-lucas) for more projects.

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>